jtreagan/Question-Bank-Creator/README.md

    * Coach Baldwin told Clem that he ran the 11 km race at last Saturday’s track meet in 85.7 minutes.
 What was his average speed?

 Thus the problem and the skills required to solve it remain essentially the same with the numbers (and answers) being different.
-This allows the student to practice until he/she feels confident.
+This allows the student to practice until he/she feels confident in his/her abilities.
 Of course, in a classroom situation, the teacher can also use this feature to print multiple versions of a test or quiz to prevent cheating.

 ## Dependencies